 Building muscle on the peloton is fun and the best way to do it is by joining the classes that are doing climbing and HIIT.

-One of my favourite peloton instructors that is doing a lot of HIIT and climb combination is Olivia Amato. her classes are tough with limited rest.
-That’s when you build up your legs muscles.
+One of my favorite peloton instructors that is doing a lot of HIIT and climb combinations is Olivia Amato. her classes are tough with limited rest.
+That’s when you build up your leg muscles.